jamesin-tili/laser-level-webcam/README.md

 Next, create a virtual environment for isolating the program's dependencies.
 Run the following commands:

+This project seems to work well with Python 3.10.
+Install that on your computer.

 2a. if you are missing virtualenv, install it with pip
 ```sh
 pip install virtualenv